veaba/tensorflow-docs/docs/tf.test/TestCase.md

 Asserts that a shell command succeeds (i.e. exits with code 0).

-#### Args:
+#### 参数：
 - **`command`** : List or string representing the command to run.
 - **`regexes`** : List of regular expression byte strings that match success.
 - **`env`** : Dictionary of environment variable settings.
 If None, no environmentvariables will be set for the child process.
-This is to make testsmore hermetic.
-NOTE: this behavior is different than the standardsubprocess module.
+This is to make testsmore hermetic. 注意：this behavior is different than the standardsubprocess module.
 - **`close_fds`** : Whether or not to close all open fd's in the child afterforking.
 - **`msg`** : Optional message to report on failure.